The idea of worms inside your dog is scary but it happens more often than you think.

 Roundworms can be detected by examining the feces for the presence of eggs.

 Roundworms have a spaghetti-like appearance and length of their body can grow up to 7 inches long.
 Eggs of roundworms are sticky and can easily adhere to any object or any part of the human body.

 An infected dog may not show any signs at first but in more severe cases may experience dull hair coats, weight loss, vomiting, diarrhea, and develop a pot-belly appearance.
 If roundworms have accumulated in dog intestines then there is a chance that these worms can block the path and result in death.

 Clean up feces or any dirty objects around your backyard regularly to prevent your dog from contracting roundworms.

-Oral medication is given to puppies ar weeks 4, 6 and 8 then followed by fecal analysis using microscope at around weeks 11-12.
-Annual fecal examine are recommended for adult dog to remove all of the asymptomatic infections.
+Oral medication is given to puppies at weeks 4, 6, and 8 then followed by fecal analysis using a microscope at around weeks 11-12.
+Annual fecal exams are recommended for an adult dog to remove all of the asymptomatic infections.

 The veterinarian can use medications for deworming process.
 Medications essentially anesthetize the worms which makes them unable to grip onto the host’s intestine and pass on along with the stool.
 Roundworms cannot survive long in the outside environment.
 You may be surprised by their long length and see them moving when they come out.